komejo/front-end-developer-employer-questions/README.md

  - What percentage of a build is dedicated to QA?
  - At what point in the build do you begin QA?
    (bonus for continuous or unit testing)

+*Clients:*
+ - What percentage of clients are internal vs external?
+ - How often are clients in the office?
+ - Who is the primary POC for client interactions?
+ - Are FEDs expected to meet with clients?
+ - Do you send FEDs on sales calls?
+ - How do you handle difficult clients, in particular:
+  * feature creep / design changes
+  * "Make the logo bigger"
+ - Do you track hours?
+  * What tools do you use?
+  * How many client-billable hours do you expect per week?

 *Bonus Questions*
  - What do you think about Google's 20% policy?